Comprehensive Routine Eye Exams

 How smoothly and accurately the eyes move across a page or screen.
 This skill is important for reading a book, following a ball and guiding a pencil.

 How efficiently the eyes can change focus from near to far and far to near.
 This skill is important for copying notes in class, or watching the road and the speedometer while driving.

 The ability to identify and understand what you see, judge its importance, and associate it with previous visual information in the brain.

 The following services are provided by Dr. Laura Young through Vision Therapy of South Jersey at Mancine Optical.
 Please call to schedule an appointment 856-461-0987.

 The initial visit includes a full eye health examination in addition to eye teaming, tracking, focusing ability.
 This helps determine which areas of visual function need to be focused on during therapy.

 Visual Processing Evaluation

-Standardized testing is completed by your child to compare how well his/her brain processes visual information compared to other children of the same age and/or grade level.
-This will determine how well visual information seen by the eyes is processed and integrated with other senses.
-Specific testing includes Visual motor integration (eye-hand coordination), handwriting speed and quality, visual and sequential memory, letter reversals, laterality (left/right awareness), and form constancy,
+Standardized testing is used to compare how well the brain processes visual information.
+Specific testing includes Visual motor integration (eye-hand coordination), handwriting speed and quality, visual and sequential memory, letter reversals, laterality (left/right awareness), and form constancy.

 Vision Therapy Sessions

-The results of the binocular and visual processing evaluation will be used by Dr. Stocksdale to create an individualized set of neurosensory and neuromuscular activities.
+The results of the binocular and visual processing evaluation will be used to create an individualized plan for the therapy course.
 Lenses, prisms, computerized programs and specialized equipment are used to enhance or develop binocular and perceptual skills.